She hobbled, bobbing up and down, side to side like an old Ford. It was only her jerky motion that singled her out in the concert crowd.

 Every now and then a person so captures my attention that I found myself desperately wanting to know their story.
 I wish I gave away my attention like that more often.

-I’ve been reading through the Gospels again, getting to know Jesus through my nearly 28-year-old eyes.
+I’ve been reading through the Gospels again, getting to know Jesus through older eyes.
 I just finished up Mark and John.
 Jesus so often connected with people and became a key moment in their story.
 He met a woman drawing water in the heat of they day and after their conversation, she believed.
 He called out to some teenage fishermen while they were fishing, and they followed.
 He walked upon a funeral procession one day, and the boy who had died lived.

 He taught crowds, but He conversed with individuals.
 He had time for people and their stories.